- What are electromagnetic fields?

 As a result of the Chernobyl accident large amounts of radioactive substances were released into the atmosphere.
 They were dispersed into heights of more than one kilometre due to thermal lift caused by the graphite fire.
 The initially prevailing airstream transported the radioactive substances over Poland to Scandinavia.
 A second cloud moved over Slovakia, the Czech Republic and Austria to Germany.
 The third cloud eventually reached Romania, Bulgaria, Greece and Turkey.

 Already shortly after the radioactive air masses had reached Germany in late April/early May 1986, the direct deposition of radioactive substances on pastures and on a few crops ready for harvesting led to high levels of iodine-131 in cow's milk and leafy vegetables such as spinach in southern Germany.
-In early May 1986, the German Commission on Radiological Protection recommended to only authorise fresh milk containing less than 500 becquerels of iodine-131 per litre for human consumption.
-Several Federal Länder (states) applied much more stringent standards, for example by recommending not to consume fresh milk with concentration levels of iodine-131 exceeding 20 becquerels per litre.
+In early May 1986, the German Commission on Radiological Protection recommended for a short period to only authorise fresh milk containing less than 500 becquerels of iodine-131 per litre for human consumption.
+Several federal states (Bundesländer) applied much more stringent standards, for example by recommending not to consume fresh milk with concentration levels of iodine-131 exceeding 20 becquerels per litre.

 On account of its short half-life of about 8 days, most of the iodine-131 had already decayed after a few weeks.
 The total exposure due to radioactive iodine stemmed from an amount of less than 1 gram deposited over the then Federal Republic of Germany.
 According to the information provided by the Gesellschaft für Strahlen- und Umweltforschung (Company for Radiation and Environmental Research, GSF; now HMGU, Helmholtz Zentrum München – Deutsches Forschungszentrum für Gesundheit und Umwelt (German Research Centre for Environmental Health)) the amount of caesium-137 deposited on the same area was about 230 grams.